 Medical Teams is recognized by the United Nations for the quality of our work to make sure refugees throughout Uganda have access to life-saving medical care.
 Because of that, we have been the chosen partner for providing refugee healthcare in Uganda by the UN Refugee Agency (UNHCR) since 2009.

 Your support allows us to be on the frontlines as refugees cross the border into Uganda.
-It enables our teams to provide a health screening for nearly every refugee that arrives in Uganda, providing vaccines and closely monitoring for diseases like Ebola and cholera that have outbreak potential.
+It enables our teams to provide a health screening for nearly every refugee that arrives in Uganda, providing vaccines and closely monitoring for diseases like Ebola, cholera and COVID-19 that have outbreak potential.

 And we continue delivering medical care after families move from border crossing points to refugee settlements.
 We staff clinics with qualified doctors and nurses and ensure facilities are stocked with essential medicines.
 When local health facilities are supported, children suffering from malaria and respiratory infections – two of the leading causes of death – can recover their health.
 Pregnant women receive prenatal care and help delivering their babies, even when they need emergency obstetric care like cesarean sections.
 Babies have a healthy start to life.